Nadathara

-Nadathara is a residential area situated in the City of Thrissur in Kerala state of India.
+Nadathara is a residential area in the city of Thrissur in Kerala state of India.
 Nadathara is Ward 22 of Thrissur Municipal Corporation.
 As of 2001 India census, Nadathara had a population of 12,593.
 Males constitute 49% of the population and females 51%.
 Nadathara has an average literacy rate of 84%, higher than the national average of 59.5%: male literacy is 86%, and female literacy is 82%.

+AKMHS School, Poochatty is a higher secondary school in Poochatty, a suburban area of Nadathara.